jckpn/lboro-comp-vision-notes/Computer Vision.md

   - If done automatically, risk system not annotating images properly

 The solution to these issues is to use **database navigation** instead of CBIR.

+## Visualisation vs. Navigation

+Database image browsers have 2 main tasks:

+1. **Visualisation**: Arrange images in a way that makes sense and is easy to browse – but this is not useful by itself
+2. **Navigation**: Allow the user to interact and browse the database, using the chosen visualisation method – this must be **interactive** and **intuitive** for the user

 ## Method 1: Mapping-Based Visualisation